General terms and conditions e-bike to go

 - E-bike to go is never liable to compensate the Lessee for any damages other than damages payable in accordance with the legislation.
 E-bike to go is not liable for damages of the Lessee due to improper use of the Bike and/or battery as referred to in Article 7(6) of these conditions.

-- Should E-bike to go pay be required to pay compensation, this will never exceed the amount of the damages covered by insurance, plus the deductible.
+- Should E-bike to go pay be required to pay compensation, this will never exceed the amount of the damages covered by insurance plus the deductible, or the invoice amount paid by the Lessee under this agreement.

 - E-bike to go uses subcontractors for the implementation of the agreement, such as a hosting provider.
 E-bike to go is not liable for any shortcomings under the agreement if they are the result of shortcomings on the part of its suppliers.